sct/overseerr/docs/getting-started/installation.md

 {% endtab %}

 {% tab title="Swizzin" %}
-The installation is not implemented via docker, but barebones.
-The latest released version of overseerr will be used.
+The installation is not implemented via Docker, but barebones.
+The latest release version of Overseerr will be used.
 Please see the [swizzin documentation](https://swizzin.ltd/applications/overseerr) for more information.

 To install, run the following: